CardinalPath/gtm-template-ga-queryparam-stripper/README.md

-Copy contents of file and save as ".tpl" file.
+Copy contents of file and save as ".tml" file.